-Do I need uninsured/underinsured motorist coverage in Alabama?
+Do I Need Uninsured Motorist Coverage in Alabama?

 It’s not required, but it’s a really good idea.
 Alabama has a higher than average number of uninsured motorists — 18.4% of drivers aren’t insured.
 That means there’s a pretty good chance that if a driver hits you, you won’t be able to get any restitution from their insurance company.